 Texas is massive.
-There’s just more land land here, so Texas real estate is cheaper when compared to other many other coastal states.
-Out-of-state residents can do well selling higher priced homes and then using the proceeds to buy cheaper Texas property.
-Of course there are expensive areas, but most people will be able to find an affordable piece of Texas to call home.
-Check out TexRealtor if you’re buying a home in Texas and need a local real estate agent.
+It has always been land-rich.
+There is just more real estate here, so it’s cheaper when compared to other coastal states.
+Out-of-state residents can do well selling higher priced property and then using the proceeds to buy cheaper Texas land.
+Of course, there are expensive areas.
+But most people will be able to find an affordable piece of Texas to call home.

 5) Low Unemployment

 Texas has low unemployment rates.
 It helps that so many companies come here, bringing new jobs with them.
 Some argue that jobs in Texas are low paying, and do not offer health insurance.
 Consider the fact that Texas has a very young population.
 Included in the employment figures are data for high school kids and underage workers.
 These jobs typically pay less, and do not offer insurance.
 That skews the data.

 Texas does have unions.
 The state is not immune to union action as we saw with the recent union showdown at Hostess in Dallas.
 Historically though, Texas has been unfriendly to unions.
 Texas is a right to work state.
 Want to join a union?
 No one will stop you.
 But unlike in some other, less enlightened states, no one can force you join a union here.
 Texas is a good place to work if you value your personal freedom and don’t like being forced to join obsolete organizations.

 Despite what you may have heard, Texas has a strong education system.
 Texas takes care of minority and economically disadvantaged students as graduation rates show.
 Some people like to portray Texans as just a bunch of dumb hillbillies, but these numbers are hard to deny.
 Texas is also home to many world-class colleges including the University of Texas, Texas A&M, Baylor, and Rice University.
 Texas also allows parents the freedom to home-school their children.